dgraph-io/dgraph/wiki/content/query-language/index.md

 When Dgraph sees new edges that are to be indexed by your tokenizer, it will tokenize the value.
 The resultant tokens are used as keys for posting lists.
-The edge subject is then added to the posting list for each each token.
+The edge subject is then added to the posting list for each token.

 When a query root search occurs, the search value is tokenized.
 The result of the search is all of the nodes in the union or intersection of the correponding